The Lancet August 29, 2017

 Setting

-Population Adults aged 35 to 70 years from 18 low-, middle-, and high-income countries across five continents.
+Population Individuals aged 35–70 years enrolled from 18 low-, middle-, and high-income countries across five continents.

-Outcome Total mortality and major cardiovascular disease events (including myocardial infarction, stroke, heart failure, and cardiovascular death).
+Outcome Total mortality and major cardiovascular events (composite of fatal cardiovascular disease, non-fatal myocardial infarction, stroke, and heart failure).

 Study Limitations

-The study relied on self-reported dietary intake using country-specific food frequency questionnaires, which are prone to recall bias and measurement error.
+Dietary intake was assessed using self-reported food frequency questionnaires (FFQs), which are inherently subject to recall bias and measurement error.

 Clinical Significance